Encore un soir (album): Critical reception

-Encore un soir received positive reviews from music critics.
-AllMusic gave it four out of five stars saying: "this album is one of the subtlest and most moving collections in her catalog."
+Encore un soir was met with widespread critical acclaim.
+AllMusic gave it four out of five stars saying: "this album is one of the subtlest and most moving collections in her catalog".

 Nicolas Houle from La Presse wrote that "Encore un soir", written by Jean-Jacques Goldman, comes with remarkable restraint and subtlety and is probably the strongest track on the album.
 He also praised "Ordinaire", originally sung by Robert Charlebois, and also two songs written by Grand Corps Malade ("L'étoile" and "Les yeux au ciel") and "À la plus haute branche" by Daniel Picard.
-Alain de Repentigny, from La Presse+ wrote that the album is orchestrated and praised "Plus qu'ailleurs" (written by Francis Cabrel and Serge Lama), "L'étoile" (an uptempo track with music by Florent Mothe and Mutine), "Encore un soir", "Je nous veux" and "Toutes ces choses" (both written by Marc Dupré), "Si c'était à refaire" (by Jacques Veneruso), "Tu sauras" (by Zaho) and "À la plus haute branche".
+Alain de Repentigny, from La Presse wrote that the album is orchestrated and praised "Plus qu'ailleurs" (written by Francis Cabrel and Serge Lama), "L'étoile" (an uptempo track with music by Florent Mothe and Mutine), "Encore un soir", "Je nous veux" and "Toutes ces choses" (both written by Marc Dupré), "Si c'était à refaire" (by Jacques Veneruso), "Tu sauras" (by Zaho) and "À la plus haute branche".
 Benjamin Locoge from Paris Match also wrote a positive review.
 He praised "Plus qu'ailleurs", "À la plus haute branche" and the feminine adaptation of "Ordinaire".